Avery2/EmailScraper/README.md

 1. GUI:      `python gui.py`
 2. TERMINAL: `python main.py`

 You must use python version 3.6 or above.
 I've only run it on Python 3.9.

 ### GUI (now working!)

-To run:
+The GUI calls `main.py` in the backend so it should behave the same.
+There are some simple changes that make it easier to choose input files and do multiple runs.

-`python gui.py`
+To run: `python gui.py` (or `python3 gui.py`)

 <img width="1446" alt="Screen Shot 2021-07-04 at 8 15 51 PM" src="https://user-images.githubusercontent.com/53503018/124405582-a2733900-dd04-11eb-8a47-fadee7fe793b.png">

 ### Command line options

 UPDATE: How the program is run has changed.
-It is now purely through the command line.
+You no longer have to edit values in the source code.

 Run in terminal with: `python main.py` (or `python3 main.py`).
 Below are description of the optional flags.